whitschroder/symposium/_sources/potree.md

 viewer.SetDescription("Your Description Here");
 ```

-Potree assumes metric measurements.
-If your data area not in meters, under the line that reads:
+Potree assumes metric measurements (it does not automatically import your data's spatial reference).
+If your data are not in meters, under the line that reads:

 ```
 viewer.loadSettingsFromURL();